 This year, Watch This Space performances will take place at 45 locations across London, such as St John's church on Waterloo roundabout, Brixton Market, Vauxhall bus station and Guy's and St Thomas' hospitals, as well as outside the National Theatre.

-The performance of The Merry Wives of Windsor Mr MacKechnie said accessibility and low costs were also vital to the success of the outdoor shows: "People take more ownership of free work," he said.
+Mr MacKechnie said accessibility and low costs were also vital to the success of the outdoor shows: "People take more ownership of free work," he said.
 "I see lots of clever mums and dads working out how to entertain kids without spending much money."

 Helen Cadwallader, director of the Independent Street Arts Network, which promotes outdoor arts in the UK and Ireland, said the performances also helped to foster a sense of community.
 Around 60 per cent of audiences live within 15 minutes of a venue, she said.

 The impressive amphitheatre of Cornwall's Minack Theatre is perched on a rocky outcrop at Porthcurno, Penzance, and offers a unique experience for audiences, said its manager Phil Jackson.
 "We are sat with the Atlantic as a backdrop and one of the most picturesque bays in the whole of the UK," he said.
 "Not everyone sees dolphins behind the actors with a full moon overhead, as the audience did last week."

 One Minack production, The Will Rogers Follies, kicked off with a plane flying above the headland and a pilot strolling over the cliff to open the show.
 "It's a different experience, that appeals to people who are not necessary theatregoers," said Mr Jackson.
 "We see people just sit and relax into the atmosphere, and feel more included in the whole experience."